The Tattooed Stranger: Cast

 This was Miles' final film appearance and one of the first film roles for Lord, the future star of Hawaii Five-O.

 Production

+In 1948, as a "sketch" for The Tattooed Stranger, producer Jay Bonafield and director Edward J. Montagne made a two-reel documentary short for RKO Pathe called Crime Lab, with roughly the same police-procedural plot.

 The film features many New York location shots, many showing areas and structures that no longer exist, including elevated railroads, the Bowery when it was a derelict district and the dockside sections near the lower Manhattan bridges.
 Tobin and Mahan visit Fort Tryon Park with the George Washington Bridge visible in the background.
 Their investigation also leads them to Saint Raymond's Cemetery (Bronx).

 Reception

 The New York Times wrote: "The thrills are few and far between in this manhunt but its authenticity is obvious."

+Carl Macek, writing in Film Noir: An Encyclopedic Reference to the American Style, called The Tattooed Stranger "One of the seediest films ever made... populated with non-professional actors who suggest, rather than act out, the intrinsic fear and loathing found in many urban slums."